-EDEL UG15.
+EDEL U615.
 Science in the Elementary School (3) Reinforces the science background of practicing elementary teachers.
 Innovations are examined.
 Emphasis is placed on methods, materials, community resources and evaluation procedures.

-EDEL UG42.
-Teaching Mathematics to Young Children (3) Analysis of a developmental approach to teaching children under the age of nine.
+EDEL U642.
+Teaching Mathematics to Students in Grades PK-6 (3) Analysis of a developmental approach to teaching children under the age of nine.